-Below is a brief description of how i made the DHD for my Stargate Project using an old keyboard and a custom made PCB.
+Below is a brief description of how i made the first DHD version for my Stargate Project using an old keyboard and a custom made PCB.

 The technical side of making the DHD seemed quite challenging at first.
 But when i realized that the DHD is nothing more than an round keyboard with 39 buttons where every button has an individual light, I figured i could just modify an old keyboard for the task.
 There is no easy way to connect 39 individual buttons to a raspberry pi as far as I know.
 But a keyboard already have more than enough buttons, all connected to the pi using the USB port.
 This way i need only one USB cable for the buttons and 4 wires for the lights.
 I started by taking apart an old dell keyboard i had lying around.